-Laid out by the pool(s) sipping cocktails until the rain finally chased us inside.
+Laid out by the pool(s), sipping cocktails until the rain finally chased us inside.
 (We put up a good fight, though.)
 Ate lots of resort food and rented a movie package while sleeping some very strange hours.
-I have no idea why, but I do love my $25 hotel movie rentals.
+I don’t know why, but I love my $25 hotel movie rentals.
 Not the most exciting day, but the perfect reason for our Fiji stopover—a jet lag adjustment before tomorrow’s island-hopping tour.
 More to report then, hopefully!

 Mamanuca Islands Turned Tourist Trap Hell

 We woke up early to catch a tour out to South Sea Island.
 It was nice to be out in the sun, but I’m not sure the tour is exactly what we expected.
 The activities schedule on this tiny island was really regimented.
 (We literally had an orientation.)
 I’m on an island… on vacation… I want to relax.
 If I don’t check out my snorkel gear at 11:00 a.m. sharp, will it still be there in ten minutes?

 We did a submarine tour, which was underwhelming at best.
 I did see some purple starfish in the sub, though… which was cool.
 After, Jeff went snorkeling while I laid out on a painfully rocky beach.
 Had a not-so-wow BBQ lunch.
 Jeff discovered Fru-Bu, a Polynesian soft drink.
 (This is one of his favorite things to do when we’re traveling—to test out the local drinks and snacks.)